Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/README.md

 }
 ```

-#### Overcome Log Analytics query size limitations

-If your query exceeds the [service limits][service_limits], see the large log query documentation to learn how to overcome them.

 ### Metrics query

 A resource ID, as denoted by the `{resource-id}` placeholder in the sample below, is required to query metrics.
 To find the resource ID: